sergiopaniego/sergiopaniego.github.io/_pages/about.md

 I have also developed a course for [Platzi](https://platzi.com/) platform called [Object Detection and Segmentation with Tensorflow](https://platzi.com/cursos/tensorflow-objetos/) among others ([teaching section](/teaching)).
 I also like to give [talks](/teaching) about my work and artificial intelligence in general.

-I have participated in [Google Summer of Code](https://summerofcode.withgoogle.com/) program six years in a row.
+I am interested in open source.
+I have participated in [Google Summer of Code](https://summerofcode.withgoogle.com/) program seven years in a row.
-The first one was in [2018](https://jderobot.github.io/activities/gsoc/2018) as a Student Intern working with [JdeRobot Robotics and Artificial Intelligence association](https://jderobot.github.io/) and the following  five as a mentor in several artificial intelligence related projects, [Detection Studio](https://github.com/JdeRobot/DetectionStudio), [Behavior Studio](https://github.com/JdeRobot/BehaviorStudio) and [Deep Learning Studio](https://github.com/JdeRobot/DeepLearningStudio/) with the same association, where I still collaborate.
+The first one was in [2018](https://jderobot.github.io/activities/gsoc/2018) as a Student Intern working with [JdeRobot Robotics and Artificial Intelligence association](https://jderobot.github.io/) and the following  six as a mentor in several artificial intelligence related projects, [Detection Studio](https://github.com/JdeRobot/DetectionStudio), [Behavior Studio](https://github.com/JdeRobot/BehaviorStudio) and [Deep Learning Studio](https://github.com/JdeRobot/DeepLearningStudio/) with the same association, where I still collaborate.
 These projects and others have led to [publications](/publications).
+I am currently admin for this organization working on open-source project.
+I have participated in other open source initiatives like the [Computer Vision Course by Hugging Face community](https://github.com/johko/computer-vision-course).

 For more information about my professional career visit the [cv section](/cv) or my [LinkedIn page](https://www.linkedin.com/in/sergio-paniego-blanco), where I post news.